samthebest/dump/other-tutorials/kafka-ds-tutorial.md

 https://github.com/manub/scalatest-embedded-kafka

-### Step 5 - Implement model consumer/producer with unit tests
+### Step 5 - Implement model consumer/producer wiring with unit tests

 Find an equivilant to https://github.com/manub/scalatest-embedded-kafka for Python (assuming one exists).
 If no such unit testing framework exists, this would make Step 7 critical.

+Will need to threshold.

 ### Step 6 - Implement ingestion framework application with integration tests